 |7-8a||sleep||wake up b/fast||sleep||wake up b/fast||sleep||wake up b/fast||sleep|

 |study time||6 hrs study||5 hrs study||4 hrs study||3 hrs study||5 hrs study||3 hrs study||5 hrs study|

-Blank schedule sheets, like the template above, are free to students and can be found in the Counseling & Career Assessment Center located on the third floor of College Hall, room 303.
+Blank schedule sheets, like the template above, are free to students and can be found in our office located in Foley Center Library, Suite 122.